 Basement suites provide value to tenants and landlords alike—they often represent more affordable rentals, while allowing homeowners to partition their properties into numerous eligible units.
 But for a basement suite to be legal in Alberta, it needs to meet specific electrical requirements.
-These standards help ensure that basement suites are functional and safe for their occupants.
+These standards help ensure that basement suites and home renovations are functional and safe for their occupants.

-Our team at 4-Star Electric has provided residential electrical services like home lighting, electrical panel upgrades, and more to a huge variety of properties in the greater Calgary area—including countless basement suites.
+Our team at 4-Star Electric provides residential electrical services like home lighting, electrical panel upgrades, and more to a huge variety of properties in the greater Calgary area—including countless basement suites.
 We know all about what it takes to make these suites into legal rental units, so read on for a primer on what you should take into account and how you should approach the work!

 Basement suites are a type of secondary suite—defined in Alberta as self-contained living units within homes that include at least one kitchen, bathroom, and separate entrance.